 If the gasifier is being used as a source of energy, a gas analyzer will help determine the energy content of the gas before it is burned.
 Based on the results, adjustments can be made to the gasifier to optimize the heating value of the gas produced.

 What Makes Nova Analytical Gas Analyzers Different?

 Relevant Nova gas analyzer systems include the following models:

-Both series of analyzers are available with analysis of:
+Both types of analyzers are available with analysis of:

 Nova equipment is frequently installed outdoors and in industrial environments.
 Our continuous analyzers are supplied in steel weather-proof cabinets.
 They are able to function in temperatures from -22 F to over 100 F with the appropriate weather package options.

-For some additional information about gasification, see these two posts from the Nova blog:
+For some additional information about gasification, see these posts from the Nova blog:

 - Gas Analyzers Measure Syngas and Gasification Atmospheres

 - Post #5 is our most popular blog post (Syngas and Gasification)

 - Part 2 of “Post #5 is our most popular blog post”